 We’ve been talking about needs and wants for years here at Talking Cents.
 That’s really what it comes down to when minimizing your spending.
 If you’re trying to save money, then you’ll find that focusing on your “needs” and cutting back on your “wants” is the easiest way to do it.
 In the process, you might find that you don’t need as many things as you think you do.
+This can be especially helpful when you’re trying to work on debt management.

 So here are the categories that typically carry the most unnecessary “wants” in your budget…